USS Charrette: Mutiny

-On 25 May 1973, Velos, under the command of Nikolaos Pappas, while participating in a NATO exercise and in order to protest against the dictatorship in Greece, anchored at Fiumicino, Italy, and refused to return to Greece.
+On 25 May 1973, Velos, under the command of Nikolaos Pappas, while participating in a NATO exercise and to protest against the dictatorship in Greece, anchored at Fiumicino, Italy, and refused to return to Greece.

-When in patrol with other NATO vessels between Italy and Sardinia (85 nmi southwest of Rome) at midday on 25 May 1973 the captain and the officers had learned by radio that naval officers had been arrested and tortured in Greece.
+When in patrol with other NATO vessels between Italy and Sardinia (85 nmi southwest of Rome) at midday on 25 May 1973, the captain and the officers had learned by radio that naval officers had been arrested and tortured in Greece.
 Commander Pappas was in a group of democratic officers who were loyal to their oath to obey the Constitution and planned to act against the junta.
-Pappas knew the arrested officers opposed the junta and realised there was no further hope for a movement inside Greece.
+Pappas knew the arrested officers opposed the junta and realized no further hope existed for a movement inside Greece.
 He decided to act alone to motivate global public opinion.

 Pappas mustered the crew on the stern and announced his decision, which was received with enthusiasm.
-Pappas signalled his intentions to the commander of the squadron and NATO Headquarters, quoting the preamble of the North Atlantic Treaty (founding treaty for NATO) which declares that "all governments ... are determined to safeguard the freedom, common heritage and civilization of their peoples, founded on the principles of democracy, individual liberty and the rule of law".
+Pappas signaled his intentions to the commander of the squadron and NATO Headquarters, quoting the preamble of the North Atlantic Treaty (founding treaty for NATO), which declares, "all governments ... are determined to safeguard the freedom, common heritage, and civilization of their peoples, founded on the principles of democracy, individual liberty, and the rule of law."
 Leaving formation, he sailed for Rome.

-That afternoon, he anchored about 3.5 nmi off the coast at Fiumicino and three officers (Ensigns K. Gortzis, K. Matarangas, G. Stratos) went ashore in a whaleboat.
-From Fiumicino Airport they telephoned the international press agencies to inform them of the situation in Greece and the presence of the destroyer.
+That afternoon, the ship anchored about 3.5 nmi off the coast at Fiumicino, and three officers (Ensigns K. Gortzis, K. Matarangas, and G. Stratos) went ashore in a whaleboat.
+From Fiumicino Airport, they telephoned the international press agencies to inform them of the situation in Greece and the presence of the destroyer.
 They arranged for a press conference to be held the next day by Commander Pappas.
 This action sparked international interest in the situation in Greece.
-The captain, six officers and twenty-five petty officers requested asylum and remained in Italy as political refugees.
+The captain, six officers, and 25 petty officers requested asylum and remained in Italy as political refugees.
 Initially, the entire crew wished to follow their captain (170 men signed a request), but they were advised (and some ordered) by their officers to remain on board because of the fear of retaliation by the regime against their families.
 The men were told to return to Greece and to inform their families and friends about what had happened.
 Velos returned to Greece a month later with a replacement crew.
 After the fall of the junta on (24 July 1974), some of the officers returned to the navy.
-Commander Pappas reached the rank of Vice admiral and served as the chief of the Hellenic Navy General Staff from 1982 to 1986.
+Commander Pappas reached the rank of vice admiral and served as the chief of the Hellenic Navy General Staff from 1982 to 1986.

 Velos was decommissioned on 26 February 1991, having sailed 362622 nmi in her 48-year career.